Communications breakdown left authorities in the dark and residents without alerts amid Maui fire

 Cellphone and internet service was also down in the area at times, so it was difficult for some to call for help or to get information about the fire.
 And emergency officials did not use Hawaii's extensive network of emergency sirens to warn Lahaina residents.
 The after-action report also recommends that officials undertake an analysis of the island's cellular system.

-The traffic jam left some trapped in their cars when the fire overtook them, and others who were near the ocean jumped in to escape.

-The report also highlights a vulnerability rooted in the dramatic changes Maui experienced since the arrival of Westerners and the conversion of land into pineapple and sugar plantations in the 19th century.
+The reports also highlight a vulnerability rooted in the dramatic changes Maui experienced since the arrival of Westerners and the conversion of land into pineapple and sugar plantations in the 19th century.
 When those closed in the late 1900s, the fallow lands became covered in invasive grasses.
-That and prolonged drought created a “volatile fuel bed” for fire, the report says.
+That and prolonged drought created a “volatile fuel bed” for fire, Tuesday's report says.

 Roughly 3,000 properties were destroyed when the fire overtook Lahaina, causing more than $5.5 billion in estimated damage, according to state officials.

-Boone reported from Boise, Idaho, and Lauer from Philadelphia.
-Audrey McAvoy contributed.
+Boone reported from Boise, Idaho; Keller from Albuquerque, New Mexico; and Lauer from Philadelphia.
+Audrey McAvoy contributed from Honolulu.

 Credit: AP

-Note: This story has been updated to correct the spelling of Gaye Gabuat’s name.